-- High myopia: It is the severe condition, which has complications like retinal detachment, cataract and glaucoma.
+- High myopia: It is a severe condition including complications like retinal detachment, cataract and glaucoma.

 - Degenerative myopia: It is also called malignant myopia, which is a critical condition where the size of an eyeball increases very quickly.
 It has complications like retinal detachment, choroid neovascularization, glaucoma, strabismus and amblyopia.

 - Complications of hypermetropia: It includes complications like retinal detachment, strabismus, amblyopia etc.